 Other times, I’ll sign up with a network who acts as an intermediary for hundreds or thousands of advertisers.

 My favorite of these is FlexOffers.
 That link is a referral link itself, but I feel good offering it up because they’ve been the bulk of what I’ve received in income so far.
 I made $1,701.50 using FlexOffers through the end of 2017.

 In addition, although I could recommend over 12,000 different products or services offered through them, I focus on what I use and like.
-If I decide to talk about something I like using, such as Personal Capital, I search through FlexOffers to see if they have it as an affiliate.
+If I decide to talk about something I like using, such as Empower (formerly Personal Capital), I search through FlexOffers to see if they have it as an affiliate.

 Another big one is Amazon’s affiliate program.
 Link to any product with your referral link and you get a cut of everything they order after clicking through – not just the product you referred.
 Pretty cool, right?
 Just be careful to read through their program before using since they have some goofy rules on what you can and can’t do.

 If you just aim to make money with your blog by pitching tons of stuff to your readers, you’re going to be disappointed in the long run.
 However, if you’re occasionally providing your readers products or services that truly provide value, you’re doing them a service and they’ll be loyal readers for years to come.